xGentuso/GrocerlyApp/README.md

 3. **Create a Shopping List**:

-   - Add items manually, via voice input, or by scanning barcodes.
+   - Add items manually or via barcode scanning.
    - Organize items into categories if desired.

-4. **Collaborate**:
+4. **Manage Recipes**:

-   - Share your shopping list with family members or roommates.
+   - Create new recipes by adding ingredients and instructions.
-   - Assign items to specific people if needed.
+   - View your saved recipes and delete them if needed.

-5. **Find the Best Deals**:

-   - Use the price comparison feature to locate the best prices.
-   - Set preferred stores for personalized deals.

-6. **Explore Recipes**:

-   - Browse recipe suggestions based on your list.
-   - Add ingredients from recipes directly to your shopping list.

-7. **Track Your Budget**:
+5. **Track Your Budget**:

    - Set a budget for your shopping trip.
    - Monitor your estimated total as you add items.

-8. **Go Shopping**:
+6. **Go Shopping**:

    - Use the app in-store to check off items as you shop.
    - Access store maps and get directions if needed.